pytorch/pytorch/docs/source/notes/autograd.rst

 Will change the computation to: :math:`v^T J_f = v^T J_{op_3} J_{op_2} J_{op_1} = v^T \dfrac{\partial{z}}{\partial{y}} \dfrac{\partial{y}}{\partial{x}} \dfrac{\partial{x}}{\partial{w}} = v^T \dfrac{\partial{z}}{\partial{w}}`.

-Handling inplace operations
+Handling in-place operations
 """""""""""""""""""""""""""

-The only special case that needs to be considered here are inplace operations.
+The only special case that needs to be considered here are in-place operations.
-The main reason to use inplace operations is to preserve side effects and prevent additional memory requirements.
+The main reason to use in-place operations is to preserve side effects and prevent additional memory requirements.

-The first point means that if a tensor is referenced in different places, the inplace operation should modify all these references.
+- The first point means that if a tensor is referenced in different places, the in-place operation should modify all these references.
-The second point means that no extra memory allocation should be done under the hood otherwise it would defeat the purpose of inplace operations.
+- The second point means that no extra memory allocation should be done under the hood otherwise it would defeat the purpose of in-place operations.

-To be able to fulfill these two needs, we make inplace operations actually be inplace during the forward pass giving exactly the same behavior as any other non-autograd library that provides inplace operations.
+To be able to fulfill these two needs, we make in-place operations actually be in-place during the forward pass giving exactly the same behavior as any other non-autograd library that provides in-place operations.
 To be able to compute the gradients, we consider that there are different versions of the tensor that existed and that the user tensor always points to the latest version.
 This allows us to write the automatic differentiation rules as before.